stefan272/cs50_final_project/README.md

 ### Overview

 The overiew section is located at the top of the main dashboard.
-Inside of this block is a look at the users current balance, and how it has changed over the last month, and last year.
+Within this card is a look at the users current balance, and how it has changed over the last month, and last year.
 Alongside this is also a link for the user to [update their current balance](#updating-current-balance) if they require.

 ![overview](static/images/Screenshots/Overview.png)